andrewlin1368/Kevin-Bacon-Game/README.md

 [Part 3](https://github.com/andrewlin1368/bfs-project-part-3)

 # Quick Recap of Concepts (2)
 This section is a quick recap of the concepts that you need to know for this project.
-If you don’t understand something or can’t answer the questions and exercises, you should review the textbook/material provided for this topic.

 To find the single-source shortest paths in a graph, we use Breadth First Search (BFS).
 Given a graph and a source vertex s, BFS builds a table (map) containing a parent-link